 - Current ELCB

-Both types of ELCBs detect the leakage current but their sensitivity & the level of protection they offer are different.
+Both types of ELCBs detect the leakage current but their sensitivity and the level of protection they offer are different.
 Voltage ELCB was invented before the current ELCB. voltage based ELCB is inferior to current ELCB.
 Therefore, to avoid confusion, the voltage ELCB is renamed ELCB while the current ELCB is renamed RCCB or RCD.

 One of the terminals of the relay coil is directly connected to the earth while the other terminal is connected to the body of the equipment.
-The coil can sense the voltage difference between the earth & the body of the equipment.
+The coil can sense the voltage difference between the earth and the body of the equipment.

-Therefore, the earth connection is necessary as the relay only operates when the leakage current flows through it. if the current leaks through any other parts of the circuit & flows through any other unintended path, it will not break the circuit as the current must flow through the relay in order to break the circuit.
+Therefore, the earth connection is necessary as the relay only operates when the leakage current flows through it. if the current leaks through any other parts of the circuit and flows through any other unintended path, it will not break the circuit as the current must flow through the relay in order to break the circuit.